Heirloom Beans Recipe made in an Instant Pot

 Table of contents

-This is a really simple Heirloom beans recipe for cooking in an Instant Pot.
+This is a really simple recipe for making heirloom beans in an Instant Pot.
 Almost as easy as opening a can – but so much better.
 It just takes a little planning ahead.

-There are a huge variety of dried beans available – a much bigger selection than you will find in a can.
-Pictured here are Eye of the Goat heirloom beans, similar to pinto beans.
-We use Rancho Gordo beans because we like the taste, quality and variety and because the company is promoting sustainability.
+Fortunately, heirloom beans are easily available from Rancho Gordo.
+They have a huge variety of dried beans available – a much bigger selection than you will find in a can.
+Pictured here are Eye of the Goat heirloom beans and pinto beans.
+We use heirloom beans because we like the taste, quality and variety.
+Rancho Gordo also has traditional Mexican varieties from their project called The Rancho Gordo-Xoxoc project which helps small farmers continue “to grow their indigenous products in Mexico, despite international trade policies that seem to discourage genetic diversity and local food traditions.”

 HIERLOOM BEANS RECIPE FOR USING AN INSTANT POT